LaboonCourses/IS2545_Summer/deliverables/2/deliverable2.md

 ## Deliverable 2

-For this assignment, you or your group will write code and unit tests for CitySim9002.
+For this assignment, you (no groups for this assignment!) will write code and unit tests for CitySim9002.
 This program should be runnable with the command `java CitySim9002 n` where n is any int.

 Requirements for this program are in the requirements.txt file in this directory.
 Sample output is also provided for a run of the program.
 In case of ambiguity, please see the sample output as an example of what to display and how the system should work.